Student-Priyam/AI-Meeting-Assistant/README.md

 **Adaptive Workspace Intelligence**
 The platform uses conditional NLP patterns to pivot its focus based on the user's selection:

-Corporate Mode: Prioritizes verbs and nouns related to "deadlines," "decisions," and "accountability".
+**Corporate Mode**: Prioritizes verbs and nouns related to "deadlines," "decisions," and "accountability".

-Academic Mode: Prioritizes "core concepts," "homework assignments," and "exam prep".
+**Academic Mode**: Prioritizes "core concepts," "homework assignments," and "exam prep".

 **Pinpoint Strategic Query Engine**
 Instead of searching through a generic summary, the query engine splits the full transcript into sentence-level entities.
 When a user asks about "Rahul's role," the AI performs a keyword-weighted scan to jump past the meeting introduction and find the exact sentence where that person was mentioned.